adavis-85/Stock-price-using-classification-/README.md

  stock will do based off of the previous days prices hit and also the volume traded.
 The date also could play a part such as if a new car(or truck) is unveiled or production starts or is finished on a current model.
 All of these variables could be taken into account as well as past history into building a reliable forecast to either buy or sell.
 A way to use this example would be a to have a live price tracker and volume traded tracker to be able to predict activity in real time.
+The close variable could be the present price and also the price that it was at the end of previous time period

    When there is a vector which has a classification that states if the next day was up or down we can predict what the next days activity will be.
 Using linear discriminant analysis: